 Consultant Urological Surgeon

-Tim has been a consultant at Hampshire Hospitals NHS Foundation Trust since 2012 working at both the North Hampshire Hospital and The Royal Hampshire County Hospital.
-As well as a general urological practice, Tim subspecialises in the management of kidney stone disease; operative intervention where required by means of keyhole surgery as well as preventative treatment.
-He also offers a general paediatric urology service in the NHS and privately; this encompasses common surgical problems as well as the management of dysfunctional voiding and nocturnal enuresis.
+Tim is a Consultant Urologist and the Clinical Lead for Urology at Hampshire Hospitals NHS Foundation Trust, working at both the North Hampshire Hospital and The Royal Hampshire County Hospital.
+As well as a general urological practice, Tim subspecialises in the management of kidney stone disease; operative intervention where required by means of keyhole surgery as well as preventitive treatment.
+He also offers a general paedatric urology service in the NHS and privately; this encompasses common surgical problems as well as the management of dysfunctional voiding and nocturnal enuresis.